Winning the Last Mile: 4 Critical Channels for CPGs

 In addition to increased sales, last-mile delivery allows brands to:

-- Target key demographics: Meet the increasing home delivery needs of key demographics – Millennial and Gen Z urban-dwellers who want products to travel quickly through a fulfillment center to their door.
+- Target key demographics: Meet the increasing home delivery needs of key demographics – Millennial and Gen Z urban-dwellers who want products to travel quickly a fulfillment center to their door.

 - Make a positive impression: The last mile is a crucial part of logistics because if the last mile doesn't go well, customer experience suffers.
 Customers don't see the supply chain process before the last mile and will likely only remember how it got to their hands.